DaWeidmann/spotmicro-kitsune/README.md

 ## Project Name

-The project's name "kitsune" is the Japanese word for "fox", which I choose for two reasons: Firstly, for printing the robot I had some orange and white filament lying around, so that the color scheme of my robot resembled a fox closely.
+The project's name "kitsune" is the Japanese word for "fox", which I chose for two reasons: Firstly, for printing the robot I had some orange and white filament lying around, so that the color scheme of my robot resembled a fox closely.
 Secondly, I am interested in the Japanese language and color and also fond of the animal and the role it has in [Japanese folklore](https://en.wikipedia.org/wiki/Kitsune).

 ## More coming soon...